NamNguyenResearch/NamNguyenResearch.github.io/_notes/ConvexOptimization.md

 collection: notes
 permalink: /notes/2017/ConvexOptimization
 date: 2017-04-29
-excerpt: This note collects a set of inequalities related to the properties of smooth convex functions that I found extremely useful in convex analysis.
-We will consider two simple applications of them in proofs of gradient descent and proximal gradient descent.
+excerpt: This note collects a set of inequalities for smooth convex functions.
+As an introduction, we shall prove the convergence of gradient descent method using some of these inequalities.
+In particular, we show that gradient descent with fixed step size converges to a global minimum at a sublinear rate when the objective is smooth convex, and at a linear rate when strong convexity is added.
+It is also surprising to me that while the loose bound, $1-\mu/L$, is commonly used in standard convex analysis, the tight bound, $(1-\mu/L)^2$, is a lesser known fact and can hardly be found in notes/lectures on this topic.
 enable: true
 <!--tags:
   - convex optimization